Quantum Chebyshev Probabilistic Models for Fragmentation Functions: Results and Discussion

-\textit{Fragmentation functions and hadronization.---} Our goal is to study HEP processes which: 1) lead to data that can be correlated; 2) require working with multivariate distributions that are hard to study classically; 3) benefit from native abilities of quantum devices for sampling non-trivial distributions \cite{Arute2019}.
+Our goal is to study HEP processes which: 1) lead to correlated data; 2) require working with multivariate distributions that are hard to study classically; 3) benefit from native abilities of quantum devices for sampling non-trivial probability distributions~\cite{Arute2019}.
 Here, we concentrate on parton hadronization.
 These processes are described by fragmentation functions, being two-dimensional probability distributions that possess the properties outlined above.
 In practice, FFs define differential cross-sections for processes that lead to specific hadrons (e.g. pions or kaons) as a result (Fig.~\ref{fig:workflow}a).
 For the single-inclusive production of a hadron $h$ in electron-positron annihilation, the differential cross-section is defined from

-where $F^h(z,Q^2)$ is the fragmentation \textit{structure} function, and $\alpha(Q)$ represents the quantum electrodynamics (QED) running coupling.
+where $F^\textrm{h}(z,Q^2)$ is the fragmentation \textit{structure} function, and $\alpha(Q)$ represents the quantum electrodynamics (QED) running coupling.